 We envision a future where computers are not only assistants, but also coaches, companions, and confidants, who amplify our ability to get things done, facilitate behavior change, and enable us to reach our potential.
 Along the way, we are tackling some hard problems.
 We are developing new frameworks for artificial intelligence, capable of exploiting multiple representations of meaning, maintaining coherent dialogue over many turns, and explaining their own decisions.
 Inspired by the ability of human children to learn language from few examples, we are building systems that use context to learn from sparse human dialogue data, and improve with subsequent evidence and human feedback.
 This hybrid approach leverages human trainers, both to minimize deployment time, and to provide feedback enabling fluid transitions to automated interactions.
 Our technology builds on 8 years of AI research at MIT, as well as concepts refined developing award-winning AI in the videogame industry.

-Jeff Orkin holds a PhD from the MIT Media Lab, where his research focused on simulating social interaction and dialogue from crowdsourced data in virtual environments.
+Jeff Orkin, PhD — Co-Founder / CEOJeff has been developing systems to understand human behavior and language for over 20 years.
+As CEO of Giant Otter Technologies, Jeff is building on his Ph.D research at the MIT Media Lab, using machine learning to mine actionable insights from recordings of people talking to one another.
 Prior to MIT, Jeff spent a decade working in the videogame industry.
-At Monolith Productions, Jeff led the development of award winning Artificial Intelligence (AI) systems for No One Lives Forever 2 (Computer Games Magazine: Best AI 2002) and F.E.A.R.
-(Gamespot.com: Best AI 2005, AIGameDev.com: #2 most influential AI game).
+At Warner Bros, Jeff led development of award winning Artificial Intelligence systems for multiple titles.
 Jeff has served as a Contributing Author and Section Editor of the AI Game Programming Wisdom book series, and Associate Editor of the IEEE Transactions on Computational Intelligence and AI in Games.
-Widely recognized as a leader in the field of AI for games, Jeff regularly speaks at academic and industry conferences, and has published 25+ peer-reviewed articles about AI.
+Recognized as a leader in the field, Jeff regularly speaks at academic and industry conferences, and has published 25+ peer-reviewed articles about AI.
 Jeff holds a Master’s degree in Computer Science from the University of Washington and Bachelor’s degree in Computer Science from Tufts University with a minor in Studio Art.